arantespp/arantespp.com/posts/books/no-bs-time-management-for-entrepreneurs.md

 ### Chapter 2

-This chapter show some ways to you multiply your time leveraging other people.
+This chapter shows some ways to you multiply your time leveraging other people.

 Author said that there are ways to reduce $BET$. _Why is it good to reduce this number?_